 You will be asked which EBP process model your study will follow.
 Which one is your choice (e.g., Iowa Model, Johns Hopkins Model, or another used in your organization), but please assure us that a systematic and disciplined process to evaluate the outcomes of your initiative will be in place to structure your work.
 We are especially interested in your process and outcomes indicators/measures.

 We want you to be successful, so please read the notes on the application carefully as they will guide you to writing a successful application.

 To read examples of successful EBP grant applications, click here.

 What We May Fund

 Tips on Submitting a Successful Application

 DAISY’s Bonnie Barnes talked with Review Panel Chair Dr. Margaret Barton-Burke, Ph.D., RN, FAAN on submitting a successful grant.
 View the conversation here.

-View a webinar explaining our guidelines in further detail and additional advice on how to submit a successful application, from former Grantee and member of the Grant review board Kelly Brassil, PhD, RN, AOCNS, ACNS-BC here.
+View a webinar explaining our guidelines in further detail and additional advice on submitting a successful application from former Grantee and member of the Grant review board Kelly Brassil, PhD, RN, AOCNS, ACNS-BC here.